Sustainable food systems don’t just help to end hunger. They can help the world achieve critical progress on all 17 Sustainable Development Goals.

 Sustainable cities and communities

-Over 80 per cent of the human diet is provided by plants.
+The proportion of forest area fell from 31.9 per cent of the world’s total land area in 2000 to 31.2 per cent in 2020.
+This translates to a net loss of almost 100 million hectares.
 Sustainable agriculture can reduce deforestation and support healthy terrestrial ecosystems, while also providing critical sustenance to people around the world.

 Peace, justice and strong institutions

-Nearly 80 per cent of the world’s 155 million stunted children live in countries affected by violent conflict.
-Sustainable food systems can reduce critical stresses facing families, communities and nations around the globe, preparing the ground for peace and strong institutions to take hold.
+At the end of 2020, about 1 per cent of the global population – 82.4 million people – had been forcibly displaced because of persecution, conflict or generalized violence, and the COVID-19 pandemic has exposed and intensified inequality and discrimination.
+Sustainable food systems can reduce critical stresses facing families, communities, and nations around the globe, preparing the ground for peace and strong institutions to take hold.

 Partnerships for the goals